dubravat/bayreuth/README.md

    *Info:* The students have previous statistical knowledge and knowledge of cartography, but no knowledge of programming languages).</br>
    *Pros:* | *Cons:*
    ------- | -------
-   allows to upload spreadsheets or paste from Excel which can be turned into charts, maps and interactive stories | no provided data libraries
+   allows to upload spreadsheets or paste from Excel which</br>can be turned into charts, maps and interactive stories | no provided data libraries

    *Pros:*